wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_calls.md

 **Ignoring Progressive Call Requests**

 Unlike other advanced features, the *Callee* cannot be unaware of progressive call requests.
-So if *Callee* doesn't support this feature, *Dealer* MUST respond to *Caller* with `wamp.error.feature_not_supported` error message.
+Therefore, if a *Callee* doesn't support this feature, a *Dealer* MUST respond to *Caller* with an `wamp.error.feature_not_supported` error message.

-A *Callee* that supports progressive calls, but does not support call canceling is considered by the *Dealer* to not support progressive calls.
+A *Callee* that supports progressive calls, but does not support call canceling shall be considered by the *Dealer* as not supporting progressive calls.